-Baking powder in water: What happened to the mass of the baking powder and water mixture when it fizzed?
+Explain what you think happened to the mass of the baking powder and water mixture when it fizzed?

 Some of the solid-liquid mixture is becoming carbon dioxide gas.
 (If the water is evaporated, it will show that the mass is actually being lost by the baking powder.)